 WHERE IS HE NOW?
 Davis, since being drafted 753rd overall in 2016 by the Twins, has remained in Minnesota’s organization.
 He has resided in High-A ball, going 7-8 with a 3.58 ERA and 12 saves in 83 career pro games to date.
 He has struck out 133 hitters to just 63 walks in 125.2 IP.
-He enters 2019 looking to advance in the Twins’ system.
+He officially retired voluntarily according to MiLB.com prior to 2019.
 At WCU in three seasons, he went 5-5 (2 saves) with a 6.38 ERA and 88 K.

 Not everyone knew this – but Kevin Ellison went on to play pro football in…Italy.
 Here’s proof below.
 The Habersham star quarterback had arguably one of the best careers ever at Georgia Southern before going on to play for the Milano Rhinos in the Italian Football League.
 At Habersham, he rushed for 4,372 yards and 63 TD and passed for 1,412 and 15.
 An underrated two-star recruit, he had an outstanding career at GSU, rushing for 3,368 yards and 35 TD, while passing for 3,225 yards and 19 TD.